Vaï

-Adil Takhssait, better known by his stage names Vaï, also Mélo or Mélopsy, is a Canadian rap and hip hop musician of Moroccan origin.
-Adil Takhssait was born 24 April 1979 in Paris, France, in a Moroccan family and immigrated to Canada in 1993, and established himself in Montreal.
+Adil Takhssait (born 24 April, 1979, in Paris), better known by his stage names Vaï, formerly Mélo or Mélopsy, is a Canadian rapper of Moroccan origin.
+He was in France to a Moroccan family and immigrated to Canada in 1993, and established himself in Montreal.
 He is an author, composer and performer.
 He is signed to K.Pone.Inc record label.

 In LMDS

 Adil Takhssait formed in 1994 his first band LMDS abbreviation of Les Messagers Du Son with his classmate and friend Cyril Kamar (later on K'Maro).
 Adil took the name "Mélo" (Mélopsy) whereas Cyril Kamar took the name Lyrik.

 LMDS, Les Messagers du Son, has had two successful albums, Les Messagers du Son in 1997 and Il Faudrait Leur Dire in 1999.
 The self-titled debut album of LMDS Les Messagers du Son issued in 1997 achieved top positions in the Quebec charts and the duo appeared at Les FrancoFolies de Montréal music festival in 1999.
 They followed that by "Il faudrait leur dire" and a compilation released in France, where both had resided for some time.